-This page covers how a Web Publisher at CMA can update their webpages through this Portal directly.
+This page covers how a Web Publisher at Cal Maritime can update their webpages through this Portal directly.

 Log into the Website

 Be sure to click "Sign In" at the top of the page.
 Use your normal Windows username and password.
 Once logged in, the "Sign In" button changes to "My Menu".